Mattilsynet/datomic-gcp-tf/README.md

 # Datomic on GCP

-A Terraform module, a Docker image, and an Ansible collection to run a Datomic transactor on Google Cloud Platform (GCP).
+A Terraform module, a Docker image, and an Ansible collection to run a Datomic transactor on Google Cloud Platform (GCP) with a managed SQL storage backend.

 ## Overview